Identity area

 Scope and content

 Bound volumes created by Cameron Brothers, recording their clients' estate holdings, real property transactions, chattel sales and rental business, and the financial accounts of the firm itself.
-Legal papers of the Mayne Family.
-A plan of the lobby of the Capitol Theatre, Brisbane.
+Also includes legal papers of the Mayne Family, and an architectural drawing of the lobby of the Regent Theatre, which was to be named the Capitol Theatre, in Brisbane.

 Appraisal, destruction and scheduling